 During the stakeholder process, reference watersheds were considered in order to define water quality improvement goals as stakeholders seek to improve creek water quality.
-Since Shoal Creek is rated as "fair" water quality by the City's EII, Williamson and Bull Creeks were selected as potential water quality targets, as Williamson has "good" water quality and Bull is rated as "very good" water quality per the EII.
-See Figure 7 for a comparison of EII scores across the City.
+Since Shoal Creek water quality was rated as "fair" by the City's EII, Williamson and Bull Creeks were selected as reference creeks, since Williamson has "good" water quality and Bull has "very good" water quality per the EII.
+See Figure 11 for a comparison of EII scores across the City.

-The EII is a tool developed by the COA to monitor creeks and provide perspectives on their aquatic health and water quality.
+The EII is a tool developed by COA to monitor creeks and provide perspectives on their aquatic health and water quality.
 The stakeholders supported the notion that the EII scores of Austin's creeks provide a basis for establishing a long-term water quality goal for Shoal Creek and an overall goal for future watershed health, including aquatic health.
 The EII was developed by the WPD to monitor and assess the ecological integrity and degree of impairment of local creeks and streams.
-The EII is a multi-metric index that integrates information about the physical integrity, chemical, and biological conditions of a sampling location into a single score that reflects the overall ecological function of a stream system.
+The EII is a multimetric index that integrates information about the physical integrity, chemical, and biological conditions of a sampling location into a single score that reflects the overall ecological function of a stream system.
 Water quality is sampled quarterly, and biological and habitat surveys are completed once per year.
 The EII has been on-going since 1996, and the sampling methodology is well described in COA documentation.